Unfortunately, PA has one of the highest fatality rates for motorcycle accidents, with 184 fatalities recorded in 2017.

 As experienced personal injury lawyers, we can work to ensure a positive outcome, and we always operate on a no-win, no-fee basis.
 If you would like to know more or to schedule a free consultation, call us at (215) 735-4800.

-At the Law Offices of Joel J. Kofsky, we are committed to protecting the rights of motorcycle victims, and we are ready to seek the justice and compensation you deserve.
+At Philly Injury Law, we are committed to protecting the rights of motorcycle victims, and we are ready to seek the justice and compensation you deserve.